WORKING WITH TUFTS SUPPORT SERVICES

 What role does TSS play in onboarding new employees?

-TSS processes new employee Personnel Action Forms (PAFs) submitted by recruiters or, in some cases, the hiring manager.
+TSS processes new employee Personnel Action Forms (PAFs) and ePAFs submitted by recruiters, the Offices of Faculty Affairs, or the Department Administrators.

 TSS also processes I-9 forms.
 All new employees should visit a TSS walk-in center within three business days of their start date so we can verify their I-9 documentation.